zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Management/Management-refresh_load.md

 - __MilvusException__

-    This exception will be raised when any error occurs during this operation, especially when the specified alias does not exist.
+    This exception will be raised when any error occurs during this operation.

 ## Example{#example}